yewzijian/idle_notifier/README.md

 This script notifies the user using SimplePush when the computer is idle.

 Note: This repo is for internal use only.
-No support will be provided, use at your own risk.
+No support will be provided, **use at your own risk!!**.
+Also, this script only works on Linux systems with Nvidia GPU.

 ## Pre-requisites